 Mentors will be asked to respond to the following:

-Statement of commitment to ethical behavior, respect, honesty, and open communication with the fellow (i.e., abiding by standard code of conduct policies including, but not limited to, any: personnel policy, policy regarding sexual harassment, policy regarding workplace violence and policy regarding ethical behavior).
+Please provide a statement of commitment to ethical behavior, respect, honesty, and open communication with the fellow (i.e., abiding by standard code of conduct policies including, but not limited to, any: personnel policy, policy regarding sexual harassment, policy regarding workplace violence and policy regarding ethical behavior).

 A mentor can be from the public, private, or non-profit sector.
 Mentors are encouraged to review the examples of past fellow-mentor partnerships below and review the VASG website to learn about our extension partners.
 VASG encourages applicants to reach out to potential mentors early in the application process to discuss your mutual goals, develop a rapport, and identify emerging opportunities.

 While mentors may be extension agents, educators, or communicators with Sea Grant or the Cooperative Extension program, they do not need to be.
 Many extension agents and other outreach program staff will have ideas and connections to potential mentors.